LPODISIM2023/scacchi-informatici-a-chiamata/README.md

   - Player vs Player
   - Player vs Computer
   - Computer vs Computer

-It can be played in the terminal.
+This game must be played in the terminal, since it hasn't a graphic engine.
 Unfortunately, this code was made with the italian language.